sagemath/sagewiki_to_gh-2022-10-10/graph.md

  [http://graphexploration.cond.org/ link] represents graphs in JUNG, "still a work in progress", most if not all functionality besides visualization reduces to JUNG
 ==== CAIDA's Walrus ====
  [http://www.caida.org/tools/visualization/walrus/ link] GPL, written in Java, "best suited to visualizing moderately sized graphs that are nearly trees" (viz only), PRETTY, doesn't work in OS X currently (as of 10/10/06), no functionality
-==== LGL (Large Graph Layout) ====
- [http://sourceforge.net/projects/lgl link] LGL is a compendium of applications for making the visualization of large networks and trees tractable.
-LGL was specifically motivated by the need to make the visualization and exploration of large biological networks more accessible.
 ==== GraphThing ====
  [http://graph.seul.org/ link] GPL, C++, [http://www.wxwidgets.org/ wxWidgets]
     * Adding, deleting and moving of vertices and edges.